Ripon Building

 The Ripon Building is the seat and headquarters of the Greater Chennai Corporation in Chennai, Tamil Nadu.
 It is an example of neoclassical architecture, a combination of Ionic and Corinthian styles.
-The Ripon Building is an all-white structure and is located near the Dr. M.G.R Railway Station.
+The Ripon Building is an all-white structure and is located near the Chennai Central railway station.

 History

 Commissioned in 1909, the Ripon Building was designed by G.T.S.
 Harris.
-The foundation stone was laid by Lord Minto, Viceroy of India, on December 11, 1909.
+The foundation stone was laid by Lord Minto, Viceroy of India, on 11 December 1909.
 It was built by Loganatha Mudaliar, and took four years to build at a cost of ₹750,000, including a sum of ₹550,000 paid to Mudaliar.
 The Ripon building was named after Lord Ripon, Governor-General of British India and the Father of local self-government.
 Earl of Minto, the then Viceroy and Governor General of India laid the foundation on 12 December 1909.

 The Municipal Corporation of Madras, after functioning from several other places including Errabalu Chetty Street, settled at Ripon building in 1913, with P. L. Moore as the President of the Municipal Corporation at the time of the inauguration.
 The inaugural function was attended by over 3,000 of the city's elites.